 5. Balanced water levels

 You understand electrolytes, right?
-Whether you're hungover or just trying to rehydrate after working out, electrolytes can help you get your water levels where they need to be.
+Whether you're hungover after a few of your favorite alcoholic beverages or just trying to rehydrate after working out, electrolytes can help you get your water levels where they need to be.

 Because of the sodium used in making olives, olive juice is inherently a hydrating substance.
 You won't want to replace water with olive juice by any means, but drinking a little brine here and there can be beneficial for your overall health and function, including preventing the risk factors on this list.